runtimeverification/mir-semantics/kmir/README.md

 To automatically connect kmir with the backend definitions, setting environement variables `KMIR_LLVM_DIR` and `KMIR_HASKELL_DIR` to the path of the definitions directories will mean that `--definition-dir` can be omitted.
 A script is provided to automatically set these variables which can be run with `source set_env.sh`.
 NOTE: this will NOT WORK if installing via `pip`

+### Updating expected output for `nix` tests
+Inside the directory `mir-semantics/kmir/src/tests/nix` there is a `Makefile`, calling `make` from this directory will automatically update the expected output of the run and parse `nix` tests with the output of the current build with `poetry`.
+This should only need to be done if there has been some change to the expected output (e.g. a change in syntax or semantics).
+This command will expect that the definitions are built, and that they have been exported to the `KMIR_*_DIR` (see the note above on the `set_env.sh` script).